kodzimk/GameApp/README.md

 # Errors

-I would say there might be 2 issues.<br>
+I would say there might be 1 issue.<br>
 Firstly, during dynamic search if you typed text in russian or kazakh or in any language,it possibly will not work.<br>

 # Technology